juanje/cognitive-document-reader/docs/SPECS_v2.md

 ## 📄 Section Summaries

-### Introducción al sedentarismo ✨ *Refined + Enriched*
+### Introduction to Sedentarism ✨ *Refined + Enriched*
-Final summary that incorporates understanding from later sections...
+Final summary incorporating understanding from later sections...

 **Note**: This summary was refined during first pass when the specific 3-step method became clear.

-### Problemas comunes: limitaciones de la movilidad, dolor y estrés ✨ *Enriched*
+### Common Problems: Mobility Limitations, Pain and Stress ✨ *Enriched*
-Final summary enriched with global context about how problems connect to solutions...
+Final summary enriched with global context about how problems connect with solutions...

 **Note**: This summary was enriched during second pass with complete document context about the 3 steps.

-### 3 pasos para salir del sedentarismo ✨ *Refined + Enriched*
+### 3 Steps to Exit Sedentarism ✨ *Refined + Enriched*
-Final summary showing the three specific movements (caminar más, sentarse en el suelo, colgarse) as systematic intervention...
+Final summary showing the three specific movements (walking more, sitting on ground, hanging) as systematic intervention...

 **Note**: This summary was refined during first pass and enriched during second pass.